This document provides instructions on how to add notices to your site using our notices extension.

 Cookies & Flush

-To stop the notices appearing to users after they have close the notice, the extension will remember using cookies for logged-out users and the user id for logged-in users.
+To stop the notices appearing to users after they have closed the notice, the extension will remember using cookies for logged-out users and the user id for logged-in users.
 Each notice can be flushed, which means that the notice will appear again for logged-in users who closed the notice.
 However, the flush function only works for logged-in users.
 For logged-out users to see the notice again, they must delete their cookies.